-At the request of the ACTRA Stunt Performers Committee, we have created this resource to provide some specific information for stunt performers and coordinators.
+At the request of the ACTRA Stunt Performers Committee, we created this resource to provide some specific information for stunt performers and coordinators.
 In addition to these tools we have now created a new position at ACTRA PRS, the Stunt Liaison.
-From this point forward, if you are a Stunt Performer and have any questions or issues please forward your emails to our Stunt Liaison Bev Calder (email@example.com) or call our dedicated Stunt phone line at 416-644-1510.
+If you are a Stunt Performer and have any questions or issues please contact our Stunt Liaison (firstname.lastname@example.org) or call our dedicated Stunt phone line at 416-644-1510.
 Having all stunt related queries go through one point person will help us serve the Stunt Community more efficiently and help you find solutions faster.

 ACTRA PRS Service Charge

 PRS wants to get your residuals to you without delay.
-This section outlines how PRS deals with monies when there is “no known address” for a performer or a residual cheque sent is not cashed.
+This section outlines how PRS deals with “Unclaimed Money”, which includes payments with no known address for a performer, or cheques that have not been cashed.

-When residual payments are issued to performers and are returned or are undeliverable as a result of outdated performer contact information, or cheques are sent but are not cashed, the funds are retained in a “No Known Address” or NKA account.
+When residual payments are issued to performers and are returned or are undeliverable as a result of outdated performer contact or banking information, or cheques are sent but are not cashed, the funds are retained in a “Unclaimed Money” or UCM account.

-Does PRS have any of your residuals in the NKA account?
+Does PRS have any of your residuals in the UCM account?

 If you have moved, and have not updated address information, or perhaps your agent is holding onto a cheque, or you have an old “stale-dated” cheque”, PRS is holding those funds.